Skip to main content

 How Is It Taken?

-Romosozumab is administered as two injections under the skin, 105 mg/1.17mL solution each, one after the other, by a trained healthcare professional once a month for a year (12 doses).
-If required, an anti-resorptive agent may be considered after completion of Evenity™.
+Romosozumab is administered as two injections under the skin, one after the other once a month for a year (12 doses).
+An anti-resorptive agent should be considered after completion of romosozumab to maintain the gains in the bone density.

 Are There Side Effects?